timhuff/canvas-phash/README.md

 # canvas-phash

 > Note: This project is no longer actively maintained.
-Updates have been made to this repo since the last npm package was published and the following README content needs to be updated.
-A new version might be published to npm when I have more time.
+The following README content needs to be updated (as it's been 8 years since this project was revised) but the general ideas hold.

 ## Introduction